chirudeepnamini/Imdb-api/README.md

 # imdb-api
-This api is deployed at DETA.
+This api is deployed at DETA.<br />
 Request:
 https://gqycaf.deta.dev/get-random-movie/{movie_rating}?numVotes={number_of_votes}<br />
 Here you will be given a movie info with rating  greater than or equal to movie_rating and number of ratings greater than or equal to number_of_votes.<br />